-Welcome to the webpages for the School of Social Work at the University of North Carolina at Charlotte.
-The historical roots of the Department date back to the 1970s and since then we have grown into our own school within the College of Health and Human Services.
-We have a Bachelor of Social Work (BSW) Program and a Master of Social Work (MSW) Program; both are fully accredited by the Council on Social Work Education (CSWE).
+We offer Bachelor of Social Work (BSW) and Master of Social Work (MSW) Programs, both fully accredited by the Council on Social Work Education (CSWE).
 Additionally, we are part of an interdisciplinary collaboration that offers a Graduate Certificate in Early Childhood Mental Health.
-We offer our BSW and MSW students opportunities to become certified in School Social Work, and are part of the NC Child Welfare Collaborative.
+BSW and MSW students have opportunities to become certified in School Social Work, and be a part of the NC Child Welfare Collaborative.

 Dr. Diana Rowan